 Of course the obvious answers might be “expert advice” “help”, “representation”, “solutions”… and similar words.

-In a results-focussed environment, solicitors are acutely (and rightly) aware of the quality of advice they provide and the actual “result” that their firm delivers for their clients.
+In a results-focussed environment, solicitors are (rightly) very aware of the quality of advice they provide, and ultimately the actual “result” that their firm delivers for their clients.
 Objectively, perhaps the right result should keep clients grinning from ear to ear and coming back time and again.